• Github

 Output¶

-An LCControlMechanism has a single ControlSignal, that uses its control_allocation (the scalar value generated by its function) to modulate the function of the Mechanism(s) it controls.
-The ControlSignal is assigned a ControlProjection to the ParameterPort for the multiplicative_param of the function for each of those Mechanisms.
+An LCControlMechanism has a single ControlSignal that uses Mechanism’s control_allocation to modulate the function of the Mechanisms it controls.
+The control_allocation is value returned by executing the LCControlMechanism (computed from the values returned by its function; see Execution below).
+The LCControlMechanism’s ControlSignal is assigned a ControlProjection to the ParameterPort for the multiplicative_param of the function of each of the Mechanisms it modulates, and uses the LCControlMechanism’s control_allocation to modulate those parameters.
 The Mechanisms modulated by an LCControlMechanism are listed in its modulated_mechanisms attribute) and can be displayed using its show method.

 Execution¶